stevecochrane/tailwindcss-logical/README.md

 ### Flow-relative Corner Rounding (`border-radius`)

-Utility classes are generated for the `border-start-start-radius`, `border-start-end-radius`, `border-end-start-radius`, and `border-end-end-radius` properties for rounding individual corners.
-There are also shorthand utilities for rounding a side of an element.
+Shorthand utility classes are generated for rounding each side of an element.
+Utility classes for each individual corner are already provided by Tailwind itself.
 These match the values in your `borderRadius` config object.

 ```css
 .rounded-bs-md {